SenseOfHumor/CS485F24--NEST/README.md

 ## Installation 💿

-NEST requires you to install streanmlit (a python library) and a few other requirements to run.
+NEST requires you to install streamlit (a python library) and a few other requirements to run.

 Install the requirements.txt file to get started
 ```sh